Sacred sites in Bolivia

 The site served as the location of an Inca Temple of the Sun and the departure point for pilgrimages to the sacred Islands of the Sun and Moon.
 In Inca understanding, this was not merely a waystation but a place of cosmological significance in its own right — part of a sacred landscape stretching from Tiwanaku to the islands, encompassing the waters where creation began.
 Before the Inca, Tiwanaku-era cultures used the hilltop site of La Horca del Inca above Copacabana for astronomical observation, suggesting the area's sacred function extends back thousands of years.

-The transformation from Inca sun sanctuary to Catholic Marian shrine happened through a particular act of artistic devotion.
-In the 1570s, Francisco Tito Yupanqui — an Inca-descended young man from Copacabana's Anansaya community — felt compelled to carve an image of the Virgin Mary.
-His first attempt was mocked by Spanish clergy.
-He traveled to Potosi to study under master sculptors, reportedly experienced a mystical vision of a woman carrying a child, and eventually produced the statue that was enthroned on February 2, 1583.
-Miracles were reported immediately, including the end of agricultural failures that had plagued the community.
+The transformation from Inca sun sanctuary to Catholic Marian shrine happened through a particular act of artistic devotion: Francisco Tito Yupanqui's carving of the Virgin in the 1570s and its enthronement on February 2, 1583, after which miracles were reported immediately, including the end of the agricultural failures that had plagued the community.

 The original adobe chapel gave way to the current basilica, designed by Spanish architect Francisco Jimenez de Siguenza, with construction spanning from 1668 to its completion around 1805.
 Pope Pius XII designated it a Minor Basilica in 1940.
 The Virgin was canonically crowned Queen of Bolivia in 1925.
 Through all these institutional recognitions, the older Andean layer of devotion continued — adapting, absorbing, refusing to be fully separated from the Catholic practice that had nominally replaced it.